Colleges by Location

 Campus Life

 It is not all about learning and grades at University of Mary Hardin-Baylor: campus life is a crucial component of your educational experience.
-Check out some info about campus life at University of Mary Hardin-Baylor.
+Find out some details about social life at University of Mary Hardin-Baylor.

 Student Organizations

-This school has 52 open-membership student organizations you can participate in.
+According to the most recent information, there are 52 open-membership organizations at University of Mary Hardin-Baylor.
 The student organization that has the biggest membership is Search Cru, followed by Campus Activities Board and Nursing Student Association.
 Other popular student organizations at this school are Student Government Association and Baptist Student Ministry.

 Student Services

-At University of Mary Hardin-Baylor, there are many amenities required for a pleasant and safe life on campus.
+University of Mary Hardin-Baylor offers a number of services vital for a comfortable and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of University of Mary Hardin-Baylor.

-All in all, campus life at University of Mary Hardin-Baylor is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Mary Hardin-Baylor is rich and vibrant and provides everything most students need.

 Career Services